ValueByte-AI/Awesome-LLM-Psychometrics/readme.md

 ## 🔥 News

-**2025.10** - We are excited to highlight our complementary review paper that explores the intersection of AI and psychometrics from a different perspective: [**A Review of Psychometrics with AI Foundation Models**](./assets/fm_psychometrics_review.pdf).
+**2025.10** - We are excited to highlight our complementary review paper that explores the intersection of AI and psychometrics from a different perspective: [**Psychometrics with AI Foundation Models**](./assets/fm_psychometrics_review.pdf).

 <details>
 <summary>Click to know more about the review paper</summary>